top of page

 Andrew & Mandy met at the Royal Agricultural College where we both studied farm management.
 We felt God redirect us & ended up in Oxford leading Oxford Vineyard Church.
 The cider & apple juice, have been a fun addition to what we do.

 Ed Myatt, our eldest son, is also a director of the CIC & involved in most things, especially research and fund raising.
 Freddie & David muck in too when they are free.
-Henry works with Case New Holland.
+Henry works with Case New Holland in Bangkok.

 The photo behind shows the farm workers proudly displaying winning fruit from the late 1920's.